Aviation Accidents & Injuries Attorney

 What types of evidence can be used in an aviation accident claim?

-The location of the accident plays a large role in how an aviation accident case is handled – and that can be tricky to determine.
-When an airplane crashes into a body of water, recovery of wreckage or victim remains may be impossible.
-In some cases, wreckage could be strewn across a very large area.
+The location of an aviation accident case plays a large role in how authorities handle it—and that can be tricky.
+When an airplane crashes into a body of water, for example, recovery of wreckage or victim remains may be difficult if not impossible.
+Without remains or wreckage, it can be hard to determine the exact cause of the accident.

 • Air traffic control records